-Kidney diseases in dogs are found in all breeds.
-This problem is urgent for veterinary medicine, as evidenced by the frequency of petition for help from owners of small domestic animals.
-But the statistical and clinical material on renal pathology in dogs is much less common than scientific work on the incidence in cats.
+Dog kidney disease occurs in all breeds.
+This problem is urgent for veterinary medicine, as evidenced by the frequency of requests for help from small pet owners.
+But statistical and clinical material on renal pathology in dogs is much less common than scientific work on the incidence in cats.

 - Наиболее распространенные болезни почек 1.
 The most common kidney disease